TanukiMCP/tellurideskihotels.com/src/content/drafts/telluride-weather-guide.md

 ✅ **Pack for extremes** - Prepare for 40°F temperature swings

 Every season in Telluride offers something special.
 Whether you're skiing powder in January, hiking wildflowers in July, or photographing aspens in September, understanding the weather helps you pack right, time activities well, and stay safe in the mountains.

+For help choosing the best time to visit based on your priorities, see our [best time to visit Telluride guide](/blog/planning-tips/best-time-visit-telluride).
+Winter visitors should review our [winter driving safety tips](/blog/planning-tips/winter-driving-telluride-safety), and skiers can check our [skiing guide](/blog/ski-guides/telluride-skiing-guide) for terrain details.

 **[Find your perfect Telluride hotel for any season](/lodging)**